mgelbart/magnum-opiate/README.md

 The Magnum Opiate: a story of mystery, and intriguing.
 =================

-_Disclaimer: this story is not in a relationship with any actual person, living or dead.
+_Disclaimer: coincidentally, this story is not in a relationship with any actual person, living or dead.
 It's complicated._

 ------------